aaronkh/soracom-escooter-app/README.md

 **Congratulations!** Your escooter app is ready.

-# Contributing
+## Contributing
-This app is missing a lot of features, most notably animations and proper permission handling. iOS support is also missing.
+This app is missing a lot of features, most notably animations and proper navigation. iOS support is also missing.
 Feel free to fork and leave a pull request!